On Thursday, I hosted the latest session in my “Ask Me Anything” webinar series: “Caring for Aging Parents: Are You Ready?”

 Investment Commentary

 This Thursday’s data showed the labor market is gaining strength as Covid-19 cases continue to decline.
-More Americans are getting vaccinated, and the government is easing restrictions on businesses.
+More Americans are getting vaccinated, and the government is easing business restrictions.
 But the broader economic recovery remains uneven.

 Signs of an economic rebound remain in place and demand for many goods remains high.
 As discussed in this week’s fourth article, the cost of many consumer goods has either increased or is expected to increase.
 Why?
 Many companies pass higher commodity costs onto consumers.

-If higher costs cannot be passed onto consumers (oftentimes companies can only pass some of these costs onto their customers) then profit margins could fall.
-This could hamper company profit margins.
+If higher costs cannot be passed onto consumers (often companies can only pass some costs onto their customers) then profit margins could fall.
+This could also hamper profit margins.
 Investors also worry the Federal Reserve could unwind its easy monetary policies sooner than expected.
 Central bank officials have yet to stray from their expectations that any jump in inflation will be transitory.

 In this environment, we maintain our process and remain focused on the long term.
 We continue to have a positive long-term market outlook.